rizdaprasetya/mt-alt-doc/en/core-api/credit-card.md

 ```

 ### 3DS Authentication Page JSON Response
-On the JS callback function, we will get the transaction details as JSON response like the following.
+On the JS callback function, you will get the transaction details as JSON response as shown below.

 <!-- tabs:start -->
 #### **Success Response**
-Sample of successful transaction callback response is shown below.
+Sample callback response for successful transaction is shown below.
 ```json
 {
   "status_code": "200",